-Any such individuals will be required to remain for 14 days within a 'bubble' that includes only their place of accommodation and COVID-secure filming locations, with necessary travel between them.
+Any such individuals will be required to remain for 10 days, (or at least five days if they additionally meet Test to Release criteria), within a 'bubble' that includes only their place of accommodation and COVID-secure filming locations, with necessary travel between them.

-Any family members or other dependents travelling with cast and crew will need to self-isolate for 14 days after they arrive in the UK.
+Any family members or other dependents travelling with cast and crew will need to self-isolate for 10 days, (or at least five days if they additionally meet Test to Release criteria), after they arrive in the UK.